LuoYu-uwu/tp/README.md

 - `list`: Lists all the items in your inventory.
 - `help`: Displays help information about all the commands.

+## Build automation using Gradle

+* This project uses Gradle for build automation and dependency management.
+It includes a basic build script as well (i.e. the `build.gradle` file).
+* If you are new to Gradle, refer to the [Gradle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/gradle.html).

+## Testing

+### I/O redirection tests

+* To run _I/O redirection_ tests (aka _Text UI tests_), navigate to the `text-ui-test` and run the `runtest(.bat/.sh)` script.

+### JUnit tests

+* A skeleton JUnit test (`src/test/java/seedu/duke/DukeTest.java`) is provided with this project template.
+* If you are new to JUnit, refer to the [JUnit Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/junit.html).

+## Checkstyle

+* A sample CheckStyle rule configuration is provided in this project.
+* If you are new to Checkstyle, refer to the [Checkstyle Tutorial at se-education.org/guides](https://se-education.org/guides/tutorials/checkstyle.html).

+## CI using GitHub Actions

+The project uses [GitHub actions](https://github.com/features/actions) for CI.
+When you push a commit to this repo or PR against it, GitHub actions will run automatically to build and verify the code as updated by the commit/PR.

+## Documentation

+`/docs` folder contains a skeleton version of the project documentation.

 ## Contributing
 Interested in contributing?
 Great!
 Please fork the project and submit a pull request with your proposed changes.
 Detailed instructions on setting up your development environment and the contribution guidelines can be found in the CONTRIBUTING.md file.